aws-samples/amazon-rds-export-to-s3-automation/README.md

 1. On the AWS Backup console, [delete the recovery points](https://docs.aws.amazon.com/aws-backup/latest/devguide/gs-cleanup-resources.html#cleanup-backups).
 2. On the Amazon S3 console, [empty the S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/empty-bucket.html) created by the CloudFormation template to store the RDS database exports.
-3. On the AWS CloudFormation console, [delete the stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) that you created for the solution and RDS instance.
+3. On the AWS CloudFormation console, [delete the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) that you created for the solution.